 Sometimes facts relevant to the proper preparation of financial statements are not known at closing or even during the 90-120 days following closing when the final closing balance sheet is due and working capital adjustments are to be finalized.
 In other M&A deals, the parties may have believed an issue presented on the estimated closing balance sheet to be final and specifically excluded items from the definition of net working capital, only to find out later that an unexpected event caused the previously dormant issue to regain relevance.
 While the indemnification provisions of the merger agreement usually protect the buyer in these circumstances over an extended period of time if the unexpected adjustment works against it, the working capital adjustment mechanism is typically the only time when sellers can receive the benefit of new knowledge or an unexpected adjustment in their favor.
-Therefore, it is important that sellers pay particular attention to exclusions to be applied to the definition of net working capital.
+Therefore, it is important that sellers pay particular attention to exclusions to be applied to the definition of net working capital or the purchase price adjustment (PPA).